young-rocks/young-rocks.github.io/index.md

 This project was created by Guangyu Zhu in July 2021.
 The goal is to improve the programmability of zero-knowledge proof technology.
 It's still in the initial stage, we look forward to more developers joinning.

+Westar Labs sponsored this project from the beginning, their help is greatly appreciated!

 ## Contacts

 Basic information about the project is provided by the developers in the [Discord](https://discord.gg/hCTmEkABHn)